rossifr/micropython/docs/microbit.rst

 .. py:function:: temperature()

-    Return the temperature of the micro:bit in degrees Celcius.
+    Return the temperature of the micro:bit in degrees Celsius.

 Attributes